kevando/chaz-app/documentation/ONBOARDING.md

 # Onboarding

-Learning how to use a new product should be fun and engaging.
-Apple has done this better than any other company with regards to mobile.
+When a user first engages with an app, she should see a clear path for success.
-When a user first engages with an app, they should see a clear path for success.
+This means providing the right information at the right moments and guidance.

 ## chaz onboarding process

-While chaz isn't complicated, it does offer a new experience that might be unfamiliar to some users.
+While chaz isn't complicated, it gives users a new experience that might be unfamiliar.
 Therefore chaz provides a step-by-step guide to reaching various "milestones" that make the app more fun and useful.

 According to [name,link] from facebook, all products should lead users to that